Chobe National Park

 The water attracts elephant bachelor herds and lone bulls, most of who are placid and very tolerant of vehicles.

-Take note that the sandy roads of the savute are easy to negotiate in summer they become marsh roads can become soaked.
+chobe national park safariTake note that the sandy roads of the Savute are not always easy to negotiate in summer.

 This sometimes lead to road closures between December and March.